X16Community/x16-docs/X16 Reference - 11 - Sound Programming.md

 ### Vibrato

 Use Phase Modulation on the desired channels.
 The `PMS` parameter for each channel allows them to vary their vibrato depths individually.
 Channels with `PMS` set to zero will have no vibrato.
 The values given earlier in the `PMS` parameter description represent their maximum amount of affect.
-These values are modified by the global `PMD.` A `PMD` valie of \$7F means 100% effectiveness, \$40 means all channels' vibrato depths will be reduced by half, etc.
+These values are modified by the global `PMD.` A `PMD` value of \$7F means 100% effectiveness, \$40 means all channels' vibrato depths will be reduced by half, etc.

 The vibrato speed is global, depending solely on the value set to `LFRQ.`